AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.3.
 Temperature extremes

-For extremes indices related to daily minimum temperature (i.e. the 1-in-10 year low temperature and the 1st percentile), RCM output was generally associated with smaller biases than corresponding GCM output (Figure 1a and 2a).
+For extremes indices related to daily minimum temperature (i.e. the 1-in-10-year low temperature and the 1st percentile), RCM output was generally associated with smaller biases than corresponding GCM output (Figure 1a and 2a).
 In contrast, for daily maximum temperature
-(i.e. the 1-in-10 year high temperature and the 99th percentile) RCM output was only associated with smaller biases for some RCM/GCM combinations but higher biases for others (Figure 1b and 2b; e.g. Figure 8).
+(i.e. the 1-in-10-year high temperature and the 99th percentile)
+RCM output was only associated with smaller biases for some RCM/GCM combinations but higher biases for others (Figure 1b and 2b; e.g. Figure 8).